Walton5888/arch.github.io/README.md

 ## Step 3: Update System Clock and Update Packages

-Execute the following command in your shell: timedatectl set-ntp true #Syncs the system’s clock with NTP servers.
+timedatectl set-ntp true #Syncs the system’s clock with NTP servers.

 ## Step 4: Partitioning your disk
 use cfdisk or fdisk to partition the disk to desired settings.

 ## Step 5: Mounting and Setting the Format for Partitions
+mkfs.ext4 /dev/sda1
-Execute the following commands in your shell: mkfs.ext4 /dev/sda1 mount/ /dev/sda1/mnt
+mount/ /dev/sda1/mnt
 #These commands both format the partition and mount it to /mnt.

 ## Step 6: Install the Arch System
-Type the following command into your shell: pacstrap /mnt base linux linux-firmware
 #Install’s arch’s base system.
+pacstrap /mnt base linux linux-firmware

 ## Step 7: Create an fstab file.
-Type the following command into your terminal:
 # An fstab file is created to manage the mounts of the filesystem.
 genfstab -U /mnt >> /mnt/etc/fstab

 ## Step 8: Boot into the new system.
-Type the following command into your shell:
 #Boots into the Arch system.
 arch-chroot /mnt

 ## Step 9: Provide Time Zone
-Type the following command in your shell;
 #Replace the region and city sections with the time zone you reside in.
 ln -sf /usr/share/zoneinfo/Region/City /etc/localtime

 ## Step 10: Set your preferred locale information
-Type the following commands into your shell:
 #Sets the character encoding, collation, and language preferences
 echo 'en_US.UTF-8 UTF-8' > /etc/locale.gen
 locale-gen